kennethlynne/generator-angular-xl/README.md

 `grunt server` to run a test server with live reload.
-`grunt test` to run tests once (`karma start` to run tests coninously and rerun tests on file change)
+`grunt test` to run tests once (`karma start` to run tests coninously and rerun tests on file change) `grunt changelog` - bumps version numbers in `bower.json` and `package.json` and creates a changelog based on your commit history using [these](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) conventions

 The following commands will build the application into the `/dist` folder.
 * `grunt build` - production profile, minified, concatinated and awesomified for production
 * `grunt build:dev` - development profile, unminified code
 * `grunt build:prototype` - same as dev profile, only stubbing out the API witch in turn makes this app a prototype :)

-# Release
+# Deploy
-* `grunt release` - bumps version numbers in `bower.json` and `package.json` and creates a changelog based on your commit history using [these](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit) conventions
 * `grunt deploy` - takes whatever lies in the `/dist` folder and pushes it to the `gh-pages` branch, making whatever build you run before available to the world to see at `<your-username>.github.io/<your-repository>/`

 ## Generators